a-pyro/M3-D8-HW-CRUD/README.md

             - A backoffice page, where you can insert the product by specifying the parameters
             - A front page, where the user can see the available products

+            day 2
+            Today you have to implement:

+            - In the backoffice page
+                a) Add a button and the functionality to EDIT a single product ( PUT  endpoint/{id})
+                b) Add a button and the functionality to DELETE a single product ( DELETE endpoint/{id})
+                c) Add validation to the product creation/edit form
+                d) Display an error message if something goes wrong

+            - In the front page
+                a) Add a loader while waiting for the product to load
+                b) Add a link on each item to go to a detail page

+            - Create a new detail page where you are going to display the item information

             ------ N.B. ------